vs4vijay/SpaceNow-API/README.md

   })
 ```

-3. Modify model file to reflect those changes in ORM.
+3. Modify model file to reflect those changes in ORM

 Add or Remove appropriate fields to `user.model.js`.